 FACTFULNESS - A STATISTICAL THERAPHY FOR THE DATA ENTHUSIAST

 Factfulness starts out with a simple quiz about the human condition.
 The purpose of the quiz is to illustrate how little we know.
 Why do we know so little about what is happening, even less than a Chimpanzee, randomly marking the answers?
 Rosling goes on to argue that we have biases.
-When we see a "news-worthy" snippet that is offered to us by the media, we resort to evolutionary brain tricks that saves energy.
-We don’t insist on seeing all the data.
+When we see a "news-worthy" snippet that is offered to us by social media, we resort to evolutionary brain tricks that save energy.
+If the information is coming from our tribe, we accept it without questions.

-Factfulness proceeds to methodologically dissect and explain our biases.
-Explanations include statistics on how different groups of people did on different questions of the quiz which makes them a lot more interesting.
-"Only 7% of Norwegian School teachers know that the overall life expectancy in the world today is more than 70 years."
-All of us have these biases which I summarize below.
+Factfulness proceeds to methodically dissect and explain our biases.
+All of us have some, if not all, of these biases.
 I will include my own examples to not to steal too much from the joy of reading this book.

 Biases that go against being factful

 Gap instinct: We do not focus on the whole data.
 We either focus on the extremes or the averages.
 The majority do not reside at the extremes.
-Yet two places that have the same average could be vastly different.
-The average GDP per capita in 2019 USA was right around $65,000.
-The USA we have today is vastly different than another USA where every man woman and child have $65,000 of income.
-We need to look at the whole distribution, not just extremes or averages.
+And the averages often do not mean much.
+The average GDP per capita in the USA is right around $66,000.
+But more than half the population have income less than $35,000.

 Negativity instinct: Good events are not newsworthy.
 News is usually about death, disaster, displacement, and disagreement.
 Not only is there bad news every day, but it also spreads a lot faster than it used to.
 Add to this the unchecked social media regurgitations and reinterpretations, and there you have it.
-I dare you to be positive.
+It takes effort to stay positive.

 Fear instinct: We exaggerate probabilities when the outcome is fearful.
 We confuse the horror of the event with its likelihood.
 A plane crash, a terrorist attack, dying in a forest fire are all extremely rare events that we think are a lot more common.
-Each time you get into your car you take a higher risk but getting in a car does not make the news.
-Get calm before you carry on.
+Stay calm before you carry on.
 Are you exposed to this danger more than others?

 Size instinct: Although some numbers sound very large, no number makes any sense on its own.
-Compare numbers across regions and time.
-Look at rates rather than absolute levels.
-GDP of China is 14.1 trillion dollars.
-It is huge, it is growing fast, it is already 2/3rd of the USA GDP.
+We should compare numbers across regions and time.
+We should look at rates rather than absolute levels.
+GDP of China is 14.3 trillion dollars.
+It is huge, it is growing fast, it is already more than 2/3 of the USA GDP.
 But per capita income in China is $10,000, much less than many other places around the world.

 Destiny instinct: "It’s bad, it’s been bad, it will always be bad".
 Thankfully, this is rarely true.
 Things are always changing, maybe slower or maybe faster than we want.
-We should focus on constantly updating the data.
-Are things changing in the right direction?
-Is change too slow?
+Unfortunately, some people are being affected more than others by the change.
+But we live in a diverse and colorful world; it is highly improbable that it is all bad.

 Single perspective instinct: Simple ideas are attractive.
 However, a single simple perspective is often misleading.
 The problem: using social media we tend to hide in our own enclave of single perspective.
-Collect ideas from both (multiple) sides of an issue.
-Avoid people who claim expertise outside of their own field.
+We should collect ideas from both (better yet, multiple) sides of an issue.
+Avoid people who claim expertise and makes claims without any evidence.

-Blame instinct: Finding a scapegoat is a lazy solution to a problem; it steals the focus from other possible useful solutions.
-We should be wary when the explanation is a person rather than a cause, or a hero rather than a method.
-This will end up promoting explanations and solutions that cannot be consistently repeated.
+Blame instinct: Pointing to a scapegoat is a lazy explanation of a problem; it rarely ever leads to a solution.
+Beware when the explanation is a person rather than a cause, and a hero rather than a method.
+If we fall into this trap, we will end up promoting explanations and solutions that cannot be consistently repeated.

 Urgency instinct: In the old days, the only urgent thing was when a lion was chasing us.
 Nowadays everything is urgent.
 The work, the family, and the media constantly feed us urgent problems.
-And instead of calmly organizing the data, we end up with stress related health problems.
+People who do not even have these as the urgent problem sometimes cling to an urgent made-up conspiracy.
+Some of them drop everything and march to Washington.
 Perceived urgency also makes us resort to short-cuts, looking for a villain, a hero, or a magic wand.
 None of this works.

-Five pressing global risks that we need to address according to Dr. Rosling
+Five pressing global risks that we need to address:

 - Climate Change